Service areas are additional locations outside of their immediate geographical location that members would like to be listed in search results for.

 If a member chooses one of the larger service areas, it can be very powerful as they will be listed in many more location searches.
 If a members chooses a country, state, or county as a service area, they will be listed in search results for those locations, and ALL location searches within it.

-For example, if I choose the service area of the United States, I will appear in search results for "United States", any state within the United States (California, New York, Texas, etc), any county within the United States (Los Angeles County, Kings County, Dallas County, etc), any city within the United States (Los Angeles, New York City, Dallas, etc), and any zip code within the United States (90210, 10118, 75211, etc).
+For example, if the member chooses the service area of the United States, they will appear in search results for "United States", any state within the United States (California, New York, Texas, etc), any county within the United States (Los Angeles County, Kings County, Dallas County, etc), any city within the United States (Los Angeles, New York City, Dallas, etc), and any zip code within the United States (90210, 10118, 75211, etc).
 In other words ANY location that is searched for in the United States will return me as a result.

-However, I will NOT appear in search results for other countries or any locations within those countries.
+However, they will NOT appear in search results for other countries or any locations within those countries.

 Bounds and radius searches